 You can quote me exactly on any of this, including the Usenet posting, but please be clear that I name no sources nor do I claim any high degree of reliability for these anonymous sources.
 But I nevertheless do believe I have a better grip on how Poltergeist was put together than the vast majority of people.

 In conclusion, perhaps some things will never be known with certainty, especially regarding exactly who added which elements of the storyline from draft to draft.
-For example, if there really were up to eight uncredited writers who worked on the script after Grais and Victor, who were they?
-And what about the MGM TV movie?
+For example, if there really were up to eight uncredited writers who worked on the script after Grais and Victor (besides the previously mentioned Matthew Robbins and Hal Barwood) who were they?
+And what about the alleged MGM TV movie?
 Was it in fact filmed but never broadcast, or simply stopped in the writing stages?
 Many unanswered questions remain.
+One source, another uncredited writer for a different Spielberg film, told me:

-As Tobe Hooper was quoted in a "Fangoria" interview with Bob Martin when discussing the making of the film in general:
+And finally, as Tobe Hooper was quoted in a "Fangoria" interview with Bob Martin (when discussing the making of the film in general):